luickk/MinimalRoboticsPlatform/README.md

 The best lecture to understand the MMU is probably the [official Arm documentation](https://developer.arm.com/documentation/100940/0101), which does a very good job of explaining the concepts of the mmu.
 Since this project requires multiple applications running at the same time, virtual memory is indispensable for safety and performance.

+## Installation

+### Dependencies:

+- zig (last tested version 0.10.1)
+- qemu (for testing)

+### Run

+- `zig build qemu`
+Builds and runs the project.
+The environment and board as well as all the other parameters for the build can be configured in build.zig